Kim Hyun-jong: Early life

+Career

+Minister for Trade during Roh administration

 From May 2003, the very beginning of the Roh administration, as the deputy minister for trade and later the minister for trade, he was one of the most central figures in Roh administration's trade policy for more than 4 years.
 In particular, he initiated numerous free trade agreement(FTA) plans or talks with Canada, India (CEPA), Mexico, MERCOSUR, GCC, Singapore, EFTA, ASEAN, and United States.
 The FTAs with Singapore, EFTA, ASEAN, and USA had been signed before he moved to UN.
 These 4 blocks and Chile (the first nation with which South Korean signed FTA) compose 25.78% of all South Korean trade (according to data in 2006).
+He was then appointed as the ambassador to the UN, where he spent around 8 months.

+Minister for Trade during Moon administration

 Under President Moon, Kim served as his first Trade Minister.
 He led the re-negotiation of the KORUS FTA.
 In 2019 he was reshuffled to Office of National Security as its Deputy Director responsible for coordinating foreign and inter-korean policies.
 In 2021 he was again reshuffled to President Moon's Special Advisor on foreign policy.

+In June 2025, it was reported that Kim was under consideration to serve in South Korean President Lee Jae-myung's cabinet.
-He also took various roles representing South Korean government at the WTO, UN and APEC.

-Moreover, he previously worked for Milbank LLP, Skadden, Yoon & Yang LLC (then-Kim Shin & Yu) and Samsung Electronics.
+He also took various roles representing South Korean government at the WTO, UN and APEC.Moreover, he previously worked for Milbank LLP, Skadden, Yoon & Yang LLC (then-Kim Shin & Yu) and Samsung Electronics.

-He taught international trade at South Korean universities - Hongik University and Hankuk University of Foreign Studies.
+He taught international trade at South Korean universities such as Hongik University before working at the Ministry of Industry and Trade and Hankuk University of Foreign Studies after working as a minister for trade.